apioo/typeschema-generator-action/README.md

 **Required** The target language, possible values are: `csharp`, `go`, `java`, `php`, `python`, `ruby`, `rust`, `typescript` or `visualbasic`.

-## `config`
+## `namespace`

-The generator config where you can configure a namespace for the generated code i.e.
+Optional a namespace for the generated code i.e. `org.typeschema.generator` for Java.
-`namespace=org.typeschema.generator` for Java.

 ## `source`